Why you should pray even when God knows everything

 So how do we know that God knows everything?
 The Bible says so.
 He is omniscient (all knowing).

-A few verses that say this are:
+A few verses that confirm this truth are:

 Psalm 139:4 ‘For there is not a word on my tongue, but behold, O Lord, You know it altogether’